 2nd row from back: — Carter; — Linscott; — Carter (fiddler); — Godwin; ?; Stan Wooliffe (fiddler); Fred Butler; — Johnson (baker); Alice Jackson (cook).

 3rd row from back: — Pusey; ? (scarecrow); Leslie Lynn; ?; ? (egg).

 Front row: ?; ?; — Payne; — Godwin; — Carter; ?

-Text extracted from: The Changing Faces of Faringdon and Surrounding Villages – Bk2 p35-37, Bk 3 p86.
+Reference: The Changing Faces of Faringdon and Surrounding Villages – Bk2 p35-37, Bk 3 p86.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.